 - Likewise, go prepared to remove hate.
 Sharpie beats sticker.
 Hand sanitizer beats Sharpie.
-If some idiot kid in your neighborhood thinks he wants to be a nazi when he grows up, wipe his graffiti from the face of the earth.
+If some asshole kid in your neighborhood thinks he wants to be a nazi when he grows up, wipe his graffiti from the face of the earth.

 - Parody everything, as offensively as possible.
 I used to have a D.A.R.E parody shirt that said P.U.N.K: Keeping Kids On The Streets.
 It was my fucking favorite, but it was tame compared to stuff I would encounter later.
 Go after their sacred whatevers.
 Dream big.
 (That said, don’t punch down.
 “Drumph is fat” is not a joke, it’s a fucking sad commentary on what we criticize as a society.)